 11. Thorough candidate vetting

-Unfortunately this is not always a feature of people in the recruitment industry.
-Of course you want to be dealing with someone of integrity but how do you know?
+Unfortunately, this is not always a feature of people in the recruitment industry.
+Of course, you want to be dealing with someone of integrity but how do you know?
 Do you inadvertently collude in poor practice?
-For example would you use a recruiter that sends you a CV without the candidate’s permission?
+For example, would you use a recruiter that sends you a CV without the candidate’s permission?
 Many employers do despite it now being clearly illegal (GDPR).
 If a recruiter does that what else might they be doing you are not aware of but which has an impact on your hiring or your firm’s reputation?
 You should always make sure you’re getting the most out of your recruiters.

 For more information on recruitment consultants, how to choose them and how to work with them email Chris Sale, Managing Director, Prism Executive Recruitment [email protected] or call him on 01344 636426